 Some may experience loose stools also from well-absorbed forms of magnesium (organic/chelate bound).
 For them, magnesium bisglycinate is the best solution, as it is the gentlest version of magnesium, presumably because it is absorbed the best (and undoubtedly so in the case of those, to whom other forms cause diarrhoea).

-In case of this form, not “fully reacted” versions are quite frequent.
-E.g. products called magnesium glycinate (and not magnesium bisglycinate) for sure is.
+In the case of this form, not “fully reacted” versions are quite frequent.
+E.g. products called magnesium glycinate (and not magnesium bisglycinate) for sure are.

-Magnesium for sleep Dosage: 2-4 capsules per day.
-The best is to take 1 or 2 before going to bed, as it might even help in case of heartburns during the night, or to have a better sleep.
+Magnesium bisglycinate for sleep Dosage: 2-4 capsules per day.
+The best is to take 1 or 2 before going to bed, as it might even help in case of heartburn during the night, or to have a better sleep.

 Ingredients: 100 per cent magnesium bisglycinate (“fully reacted”), gelatin (capsule shell)

-It contains 820mg magnesium bisglycinate per capsule, from which 100mg is well utilised elementary magnesium.
+It contains 820mg of magnesium bisglycinate per capsule, from which 100mg is well-utilised elementary magnesium.

 Most magnesium products contain deliberately misleading information!
 Most of the organic (chelate-bound) magnesium preparations available on the market aren’t in fact what their product labels say they are.
-In general, most people use activated magnesium compounds that are only party reacted or not reacted at all.
-This means for example that the product label says that it contains magnesium malate, when in fact it only contains the mix of magnesium oxide or carbonate and malic acid.
+In general, most people use activated magnesium compounds that are only party-reacted or not reacted at all.
+This means for example that the product label says that it contains magnesium malate, when in fact it only contains a mix of magnesium oxide or carbonate and malic acid.
 Or instead of magnesium citrate, the product contains only a mix of magnesium oxide and citric acid.

 It is possible that the reaction has partly taken place, but most of the contained magnesium is not in the form indicated on the label!
 This is the reason, why even organic forms so often cause diarrhoea because they only partly contain the indicated form.
 Not “fully reacted”.
 These versions always contain more elementary magnesium, plus the ingredients are less expensive, so they are significantly more economic.